-Our winter classes are focused on indoor work: Cooking, and science lessons.
+Our winter time is often focused on indoor work: Cooking, games, crafts, and science lessons.
 We learn to can food, sprout seeds, and grow microgreens indoors.
 We still spend as much time as possible outside, especially if there is snow.
-We take more frequent field-trips when the weather is uninviting.

 We learn plant identification and do some urban foraging.
 Guests come in to conduct workshops as various as drumming, paper-making, tree pruning, and birding.

 In all of our work we integrate cooking, art and play.
 Field trips to urban farms, the Arnold Arboretum, and our local parks are a regular feature of the program.
-At least once in each course we spend a day in the woods at Ponkapoag AMC in Canton.
+At the end of the year we spend a day in the woods at Ponkapoag AMC in Canton.